younesbram/temprosnehook/README.md

     sudo ./attach

-This will inject `libcathook.so` into the `hl2_linux` process.
+This will inject `libcathook.so` into the `hl2_linux` (Team Fortress 2) process.

-When injected, the menu can be opened using the `INSERT` key.
+When injected, the menu can be opened using the default `Insert` key.

 ## FAQ

 ### How do I open the menu?
-Press <kbd>INSERT</kbd> while focused on the TF2 window.
+Press <kbd>Insert</kbd> while focused on the TF2 window.

 ### Where is my config file saved?
-Configuration files are saved inside the `cathook` folder located in your `opt` folder (`/opt/cathook/data`).
+Configuration files are saved inside the `config` folder located in your `opt/cathook` folder (`/opt/cathook/data/configs`).
 The config is in human-readable format and can be edited via your text editor of choice.